Amazing Heritage Mansions in Old Phuket Town

+If old Sino-Portuguese Mansions in Old Phuket Town fascinate you, you are in for a treat.
 There is more to Phuket than just the well-known Thalang Road, where everyone goes on a Phuket exploration.
-If Old Phuket Town’s old Portuguese Mansions fascinate you, you are in for a treat.
-Yes, it’s a nice walk and a must-do, but if you too have a passion for old houses, you might want to explore a bit further where some fabulous mansions are still standing and often hidden.
+Yes, it’s a nice walk and a must-do, but if you, too, have a passion for old houses, you might want to explore a bit further, where some fabulous mansions are still standing and often hidden.

 When standing in front of these beautiful mansions, it’s so easy to imagine how Phuket was a hundred years ago.
-Better enjoy them now because sooner than later, someone will buy them and refurbish them with more or less respect for their original ‘soul’.
+Better enjoy them now because sooner or later, someone will buy them and refurbish them with more or less respect for their original ‘soul’.
 Let us show them to you while some are still in their original condition.
-(These are ‘mansions’ or Ang-Mor-Lao, not shophouses).
+(These are ‘mansions’ or ‘Ang-Mor-Lao’, not shophouses).

-1. Phra Pitak Chinpracha Mansion (Blue Elephant Phuket)
+Phra Pitak Chinpracha Mansion (now Blue Elephant Phuket)

 Phra Pitak Chinpracha Mansion is a magnificent building in a vast garden, built around 1903 to be the governor’s house.
-For a very long time, it was for many visitors a fascinating abandoned and mysterious house in Phuket Town.
+For a very long time, it was for many visitors a fascinating, abandoned and mysterious house in Phuket Town.
 For many years, there were rumours of turning Phra Pitak Chinpracha into a hotel, until it was finally renovated to host the Blue Elephant Restaurant, originally from Bangkok.
-Unfortunately, while still beautiful, it has lost a lot of its original soul in the process.

 Location: Phuket Town